Ullmann's Encyclopedia of Industrial Chemistry

 Ullmann's Encyclopedia of Industrial Chemistry is a major reference work related to industrial chemistry by chemist Fritz Ullmann, first published in 1914, and exclusively in German as "Enzyklopädie der Technischen Chemie" until 1984.

 History

 Ullmann's Encyclopedia of Industrial Chemistry is a major reference work related to industrial chemistry by chemist Fritz Ullmann.
 Its first edition was published in German by Fritz Ullmann in 1914.
 The fourth edition, published 1972 to 1984, already contained 25 volumes.
 The fifth edition, published 1985 to 1996, was the first version available in English.
 In 1997, the first online version was published.
 The year 2014 marked its centenary.

 As of 2016, Ullmann's Encyclopedia was in its seventh edition, in 40 volumes, including one index volume and more than 1,050 articles (200 more than the sixth edition), approximately 30,000 pages, 22,000 images, 8,000 tables, 19,000 references and 85,000 indices.
+Furthermore, Ullmann's Encyclopedia has been continuously updated with new online by multiple authors as of January 2026, primarily on the Wiley Online Library.